Piotr1215/az-300-prep-kit/README.md

 **10 days** from exam I scheduled final preparation plan focusing on each section as follows:

-* Days 1-2: Deploy and configure infrastructure (25-30%)
+* Days 1-3: Deploy and configure infrastructure (40-45%)

-* Days 3-4: Implement workloads and security (20-25%)
+* Days 4-5: Implement workloads and security (25-35%)

-* Day 5: Create and deploy apps (5-10%)
+* Day 6: Create and deploy apps (5-10%)

-* Day 6: Implement authentication and secure data (5-10%)
+* Day 7: Implement authentication and secure data (5-10%)

-* Days 7-8: Develop for the cloud and for Azure storage (20-25%)
+* Day 8: Develop for the cloud and for Azure storage (15-20%)

-* Day 9: Microsoft Azure AZ-300 Architecture Technologies Practice Exams (bought cheap on Udemy during Cyber Week)
+* Day 9: Practice exams and mock questions, final review.
+Please **don't** use so called braindumps.
+I used "Microsoft Azure AZ-300 Architecture Technologies Practice Exams" (bought cheap on Udemy during Cyber Week)

 * Day 10: EXAM!